rzzzwilson/DigitalVFO/README.rst

 This version will use a printed circuit board to address the general unreliability of the 1.0 version.
 The LCD will plug into the back of the main PCB and the DDS-60 will plug into the front.
-The rotary encoder will have a cable with header that will plug into the front of the PCB.
+The rotary encoder will have a cable with header that will plug into the PCB.

-The files **DigitalVFO_1.1_SCH.pdf** and **DigitalVFO_1.1_PCB.pdf** are
-the circuit schematic and PCB layout, respectively.
-Using ExpressPCB for this build.
-The PCB layout will progress through a "standard" through-hole layout to a K7QO-style "muppet" layout.
+The file **DigitalVFO_Schematic.pdf** is the schematic of the circuit.
+The directory **kicad/DigitalVFO/Gerbers** holds the output files produced by KiCad.

 Version 1.0
 -----------